schady4/node-neat-2/README.md

 # Credits

+Michael LaCroix's original port of this project is here [node-neat](https://github.com/lacroixdesign/node-neat)

-This node-sass port is maintained by Michael LaCroix, however all credits for the Bourbon Neat library go to [thoughtbot, inc](http://thoughtbot.com/community):
+This port of node-bourbon is maintained by Jarett Schadlich, credit goes to Michael LaCroix, however all credits for the Bourbon library go to [thoughtbot, inc](http://thoughtbot.com/community):

 > ![thoughtbot](http://thoughtbot.com/images/tm/logo.png)
 >
 > Neat is maintained and funded by [thoughtbot, inc](http://thoughtbot.com/community).
 Tweet your questions or suggestions at [@kaishin](https://twitter.com/kaishin) and [@kylefiedler](https://twitter.com/kylefiedler).

 # License
+node-neat-2 is Copyright © 2018 Jarett Schadlich.
+It is free software, and may be redistributed under the terms specified in the LICENSE file.

 node-neat is Copyright © 2013-2014 Michael LaCroix.
 It is free software, and may be redistributed under the terms specified in the LICENSE file.